zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image51.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.13.3 – Add Pizza Sauce

-14. Review the rows
+* Review the rows

 ![](./media/image52.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.14 – Product row list

-15. To load more rows from a .csv file; click on the “Product” Business Object’s hamburger menu ![](./media/image16.png) and choose “Data Management”
+* To load more rows from a .csv file; click on the “Product” Business Object’s hamburger menu ![](./media/image16.png) and choose “Data Management”

 ![](./media/image53.png)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.15 – Data Manager dropdown

-16. Choose “Import from File”
+* Choose “Import from File”

 ![](./media/image54.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.16 – Choose Import from File

-17. Click on “Upload a file or drag it here”
+* Click on “Upload a file or drag it here”

 ![](./media/image55.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.17.1 – Upload file start

 Select the “Product.csv” file provided

 ![](./media/image56.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.17.2 – Product.csv

 Click the “Import” button to upload the selected file

 ![](./media/image57.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.17.3 – Confirm Import

-18. You should see success message like the following; if not, try again or ask the instructor for help; click “OK” button when complete
+* You should see success message like the following; if not, try again or ask the instructor for help; click “OK” button when complete

 ![](./media/image58.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.18 – Import

-19. Review the “Product” business object data to see the results of the load.
+* Review the “Product” business object data to see the results of the load.

     ![](./media/image59.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.19 – Product List

-20. Create an initial “Product Order” (Product Order -> Data -> + Add Row) as follows, then review your results
+* Create an initial “Product Order” (Product Order -> Data -> + Add Row) as follows, then review your results
     ![](./media/AppDev2.20.png)

-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.20 – Add Product Order row

-21. Create an initial “Product Order Line” as follows, use the “Product Order” and “Product” pull-downs to choose those values (if the value you want does not appear in the list you can start to type the value in and it will appear, for instance "M" for "Mozzarella"), type in the other two then review your
+* Create an initial “Product Order Line” as follows, use the “Product Order” and “Product” pull-downs to choose those values (if the value you want does not appear in the list you can start to type the value in and it will appear, for instance "M" for "Mozzarella"), type in the other two then review your